pjaol/TMBM/documentation/project-plan.md

    - Addressed unused task variable warning in `BackupListView`

 These improvements have significantly enhanced the user experience by ensuring that backup sizes are calculated accurately and displayed promptly in the UI.

+### Disk Usage Visualization

+We've implemented a comprehensive disk usage visualization feature that provides users with clear insights into their backup storage:

+1. **Enhanced Storage Information Model**:
+   - Added backup space tracking to the StorageInfo model
+   - Implemented calculation of backup vs. non-backup space usage
+   - Added proper formatting for human-readable storage values

+2. **Visual Representation**:
+   - Created a clean, intuitive visualization using Swift Charts
+   - Implemented a two-bar system showing total space usage and backup space breakdown
+   - Added color coding to distinguish between different storage categories
+   - Included an information note about sparse bundle calculations being approximate

+3. **User Experience Improvements**:
+   - Added a refresh button for updating disk usage data on demand
+   - Implemented proper error handling for various disk access scenarios
+   - Ensured the visualization is responsive and updates correctly when data changes
+   - Optimized performance to prevent UI freezes during calculations

+4. **Technical Enhancements**:
+   - Moved ShellCommandRunner from Utilities to Services for better organization
+   - Enhanced TimeMachineService to calculate actual backup space usage
+   - Added proper async/await handling to ensure UI updates occur on the main thread
+   - Implemented error handling for edge cases like disconnected backup drives

+This feature provides users with a clear visual understanding of how their disk space is being utilized by Time Machine backups, making it easier to manage storage and make informed decisions about backup retention.

+### Code Quality and Build Process Improvements

+We've made several improvements to the codebase structure and build process:

+1. **Fixed Duplicate File Issues**:
+   - Resolved a build error caused by duplicate `ShellCommandRunner.swift` files in both Utilities and Services directories
+   - Standardized on the more comprehensive implementation in the Utilities directory
+   - Added checks to prevent similar issues in the future

+2. **Code Organization**:
+   - Ensured proper separation of concerns between Services and Utilities
+   - Maintained consistent error handling patterns across the codebase
+   - Improved logging for better debugging and troubleshooting

+3. **Build Process Reliability**:
+   - Enhanced the build scripts to provide clearer error messages
+   - Added validation steps to catch common build issues early
+   - Documented the build process for easier onboarding of new developers

+These improvements have made the codebase more maintainable and the build process more reliable, reducing development friction and ensuring a smoother experience for both developers and end users.

 ---